data mapping¶

 - arrays/lists (for mapping entire atlas vectors).

-this tutorial demonstrates how to visualize statistical maps and roi analysis results.
+this tutorial demonstrates how to visualize statistical maps and ROI analysis results.

 Copied!